nestordemeure/breviarium/README.md

 ## TODO

+* make a get ready script that prepares everything for moving to the blog:
+  * hugo export
+  * remove files that should be replaced by blog ones
+  * epub export to an asset folder
+  * move english to a translation folder and add header

 * do a full read through in another format
 * produce new translation from latin+translation in order to preserve more of the 17th century flavor?

+* edits that need inclusion: